PharmaLedger-IMI/quorum-node-metrics-exporter/README.md

 A Docker image based on a [Python script](./source/main.py) to provide additional metrics of a Quorum node in Prometheus format.

-- Information about peers
+- Information about peers like "which peer is connected inbound or outbound" and "latest block of each peer"
-- Information if the quorum node can establish a TCP connection to another peer (good for finding out firewall misconfigurations).
+- Information if the quorum node thats being monitored can establish an outbound  TCP connection to another peer (good for finding out firewall misconfigurations).

+## Requirements

+The quorum node to monitor must run on Kubernetes

 ## Howto